perceivelab/dbbda-25/index.md

 #### Info
 {: #tag}

 This course uses **Microsoft Teams** as the main communication channel for news, notices and student support.
 The code for entering the Team will be provided by the teachers during the course.
+It is **strongly** suggested to install the mobile app and enable notifications.

 #### Exams